RicoSuter/MyToolkit/README.md

 [Available classes and components](TODO)

-If you have found some bugs or have other comments, feel free to send me an e-mail (can be found on <http://rsuter.com>).
-This library is free to use and if you use it, please put a link to this GitHub site in the source code or your application.
+If you have found some bugs or have other comments, feel free to send me an E-Mail or create a GitHub issue.
+The MyToolkit library is free to use.
+Please put a link to this GitHub site in the source code or your application.

-Check my blog for other programming stuff: <http://blog.rsuter.com>
+Check my blog for other programming stuff on my website at <http://blog.rsuter.com>.

 ## Solutions